localstack/docs/content/en/developer-guide/Concepts/index.md

 ## LocalStack Package Manager (LPM)

-The `lpm` is a module located in `localstack.cli` it provides a [Click](https://click.palletsprojects.com/)-powered CLI interface to trigger installers.
+The `lpm` is a module located in `localstack.cli`.
+It provides a [Click](https://click.palletsprojects.com/)-powered CLI interface to trigger installers.

 It uses the Plugins mechanism to discover installers of community and ext. _LPM_ can be used directly as a module and - called without a specific command - prints an extensive description of its available commands: